Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Hi [Name],

-If you’re looking for quick wins on the RevOps side, we helped [Other Company Name] cutadmin time by 30% in just the first month.
+If you’re looking for quick wins on the RevOps side, we helped [Other Company Name] cut admin time by 30% in just the first month.

 Open to seeing the playbook?

-Why this sales email works: New executives have a mandate to make changes.
-They’re significantly more likely to buy in their first 90 days than at any other time.
+Why this email template works: New executives have a clear mandate to make changes and are significantly more likely to buy in their first 90 days than at any other time.
+Referencing a specific outcome reduces the risk of a bad decision.

-#2.
-Hiring Surge Template
+2. Hiring Surge

-The prospect is hiring multiple roles in a specific department.
+Use this when the prospect is hiring multiple roles in a specific department.

 Subject: Scaling the SDR team